realA10001986/Dash-Gauges/README.md

 >
 >This procedure causes static IP data to be deleted; the device will return to DHCP after a reboot.

 If the Dash Gauges fail to connect, they fall back to AP-mode.
-You can trigger another connection attempt by briefly pressing Button 1.
+You can trigger another connection attempt by briefly pressing "Button 1" (located behind the "Percent Power" gauge on the control board).

 #### &#9654; Places without WiFi network